LinusKay/autotask-mailguard-digest-parser/README.md

 # MailGuard Digest Parser

 Scripts that allow for easy reading of MailGuard email quarantine digests.
-Will take a .eml file name as input upon script run.
-There are two versions of this script provided:
+Will take an AutoTask ticket number and output tabular view of quarantined items, sorted by severity score.

-## Parse-MailGuardDigest
+## Parse-MailGuardDigestAutoTask

 Allows for easy viewing of MailGuard email quarantine summaries in a tabular format, sorted by severity score.